Blood Cancer UK: Activities

 The charity receives no government funding and is entirely dependent on voluntary donations from fundraising events or individuals in order to fund its research.

 Fundraising Events: The charity holds a number of fundraising events throughout the year including several shows at the Royal Albert Hall and sports events such as The London Bikeathon, which is the largest independently organised bikeathon in the capital.

 Sports Events: Supporters of the charity take part in a number of sporting events throughout the year.
 The events include running, cycling, swimming, triathlons and challenges.
 Their bright colourful t-shirts can often be seen at events up and down the country, as many supporters take part throughout the year as part of the charity's unstoppable sports team.

 Information and support services

 Blood Cancer UK also writes and publishes patient information on a wide range of subjects including blood cancers and related disorders, treatment options and lifestyle issues, and booklets specifically designed for children with blood cancers.

 Blood Cancer UK provides information for children, parents and many other people affected by blood cancers as well as detailed information on the various types of leukaemia, lymphoma and myeloma.

-Specific sub-sets of leukaemia included are;
+Specific types of blood cancer included are: